 Treat yourself like royalty.

 This official royal English scones recipe, enjoyed by the Queen of England herself, is (as you would expect) delicious.
 Here is the official Buckingham Palace scone recipe, adapted for home kitchens.
-Buttery, just sweet enough, and the perfect companion to your cup of tea.
+Buttery, just sweet enough, and the perfect companion to your cup of afternoon tea or coronation watching.

 The Queen’s Own English Scones Recipe